MQC8: IBM MQ V8 Clients

 - Alternative channels using different transmission protocols may be used.

-• What applications run on a WebSphere MQ client?
+• What applications run on an IBM MQ client?

-» The full MQI is supported in the client environment and this enables almost any WebSphere MQ application to be relinked to run on a WebSphere MQ client.
-Link the application on the WebSphere MQ client to the MQIC library, rather than to the MQI library.
+» The full MQI is supported in the client environment and this enables almost any IBM MQ application to be relinked to run on an IBM MQ client.
+Link the application on the IBM MQ client to the MQIC library, rather than to the MQI library.
 The exceptions are:

 - An application that uses global transactions; that is, it requires sync point coordination with resource managers other than the queue manager.